f-prime/fist/README.md

 # Example Usage

-Commands can be sent over using the `fist-cli.py` CLI tool.
+Commands can be sent over using the `fist-cli.py` CLI tool (being developed).

 Commands: `INDEX`, `SEARCH`, `DELETE`